Capture Paper Textures / Grain in Painter Tutorial

-Early versions of Painter could not load PNG images so to capture the PNG image as a paper / grain file requires an initial step,such as converting the PNG image into JPG etc. The reason I mention PNG images being that most of the pattern sets and brush sets on this site include the textures in PNG.
+Early versions of Painter could not load PNG images so to capture the PNG image as a paper / grain file requires an initial step such as converting the PNG image into JPG etc. The reason I mention PNG images is that most of the pattern sets and brush sets on this site include the textures in PNG.
 You can find many free apps on the web that can convert PNG / JPGs etc such as Irfanview

 You can use the PNG files on this site (after conversion) but you can also use images, pages of text, your own patterns and textures and many more.
 Any image can be used such as old public domain documents to images you own as well as images that you create from scratch.

 You can apply the papers in many parts of Painter such as